datacarpentry/wrangling-genomics/_episodes/03-automation.md

 **Enter the following pieces of code into your shell script (not into your terminal prompt).**

-Our first line will move us into the `untrimmed_fastq/` directory when we run our script.
+Our first line will ensure that our script will exit if an error occurs, and is a good idea to include at the beginning of your scripts.
+The second line will move us into the `untrimmed_fastq/` directory when we run our script.

 ~~~
+set -e
 cd ~/dc_workshop/data/untrimmed_fastq/
 ~~~
 {: .output}